NASA gives green light to Green Run hot fire of its massive SLS moon rocket this month

-NASA has big hopes for 2021, and one of its main goals is to launch Artemis I, an uncrewed moon mission meant to show that its Orion spacecraft and Space Launch System rocket will be able to send humans to our lunar neighbor.
-But first, NASA plans to make some noise with a fiery SLS test this month.
+NASA has big hopes for 2021, and one of its main goals is to launch Artemis I, an uncrewed moon mission meant to show that its Orion spacecraft and Space Launch System rocket can send humans to our lunar neighbor.
+But first, NASA plans to make noise with a fiery SLS test this month.

 NASA is nearing the end of the Green Run test series that puts the core stage -- which the agency describes as "the backbone of the SLS rocket" -- through its paces before it actually launches off this rock sometime in the future.